 Before the Collection

 You will need to be assessed in the Oncology Clinic.
-This visit will include:
+You will meet with a stem cell transplant doctor or nurse practitioner for a “donor evaluation”.

 Lab work.
 You will have a blood and a urine test.
 This may include a pregnancy test.
 Not all results are ready right away.
 We will call you in a few days with the results.